-Have you looked at the schedule for Tuesday or Thursday evening and thought to yourself, “What’s Sustainable Power Yoga?”
+Have you looked at the schedule and thought to yourself, “What’s Sustainable Power Yoga?”

 With that in mind, as well as the upcoming Workshop, Downtown Desert Yoga’s resident Sustainable Power teacher Lorelei Alvarez sat down and answered some burning questions we had about Sustainable Power Yoga; what it is, where the idea came from, and how it differs from other Power classes.
 This is what Lorelei had to say.